-Norton Children’s board-certified neurosurgeons are led by Thomas M. Moriarity, M.D., Ph.D., a recognized leader in the field with deep experience and specialized training.
-Our physicians in Louisville and Southern Indiana have more than nine decades of expertise in craniofacial surgeries (those involving abnormalities of head and face) so your child can get back to being a kid.
+Norton Children’s board-certified neurosurgeons are led by Thomas M. Moriarity, M.D., Ph.D., a recognized leader in the field with deep expertise and specialized training.
+Our physicians in Louisville and Southern Indiana have more than nine decades of experience in craniofacial surgery to correct abnormalities of head and face.

 Specialists in ‘craniofacial anomalies’

 In the 1920s, our hospital became the first in the Midwest to develop a “craniofacial anomalies team” to treat children with facial deformities.
 It has continued to grow that expertise and provide quality care ever since.
 Today, Mark E. Chariker, M.D., chief of plastic surgery at Norton Children’s Hospital, and a team of specialists with Norton Children’s Neurosurgery help hundreds of kids with craniofacial deformities every year.
 They are prepared to deal with any condition, from the relatively common ones like cleft lip and palates, to extremely rare neurological conditions that affect only 1 in 50,000 babies.

 Treacher Collins syndrome is a rare genetic condition that affects the way the face develops, including the cheekbones, jaws, ears and eyelids.
 Signs and symptoms can vary greatly, depending on the severity of the condition.
 Some children with Treacher Collins syndrome may have a cleft palate or respiratory issues due to underdeveloped facial bones restricting the airway.